retrofit-lab/ashrae-1836-rp-categorization/README.md

 There are three datasets associated with this project.

 ### ASHRAE 1836-RP categorization tags
 To categorize the list of EEMs, the R script uses a seed list of categorization tags that was developed during 1836-RP.
 The file [categorization-tags.csv](data/categorization-tags.csv) contains the element and descriptor type tags, along with their associated UNIFORMAT categories.
 The CSV file containing the categorization tags consists of six columns, as shown in Table 1.
 The column `keyword` contains the tags to be used for categorization.
 The column `Type` provides information regarding whether the tag is an element tag or a descriptor tag.
 The remaining columns `uni_code`, `uni_level_1`, `uni_level_2`, and `uni_level_3` contain the UNIFORMAT category associated with that tag.

+Some descriptor tags like "cool roof" will always belong to a single UNIFORMAT category and are therefore pre-assigned to that category (in this case B3010 Roof Coverings).
+Other descriptor tags like "insulation" could belong to multiple categories depending upon the building element affected and are therefore left unassigned and given the uni_code X0000.

 Table 1: First 5 observations from the list of categorization tags